jpritikin/coach/content/docs/contact.md

   - Enter your email address to *Sign in*.
 There is no password.
 If you don't receive the email invitation to login within five minutes, check your spam folder for `simplepractice.com`.
   - Book your appointments a month in advance to ensure that you get your preferred time slots before my schedule fills up.

 For urgent concerns, you can text my mobile.
 I do not use voicemail on my phone.
+My mobile number is shared in all email communications.

 ## Currently Experiencing a Crisis?